Maldives By Tramp Steamer

-The notion of travelling by sea may conjure up images of travellers in the early 1900s who spent days on the ocean in order to reach their journey’s end.
-Back then, travelling was as much a part of the trip as the arriving at the destination itself.
+The notion of traveling by sea may conjure up images of travelers in the early 1900s who spent days on the ocean in order to reach their journey’s end.
+Back then, traveling was as much a part of the trip as arriving at the destination itself.

 Independent travel is challenging in the Maldives, especially for women.
-After all it is country which, until a couple of years ago, restricted movement by boat even in one atoll – never mind across half of the country.
+After all, it is a country which, until a couple of years ago, restricted movement by boat even in one atoll – never mind across half of the country.

-As an expatriate living in the Maldives– I simply made a few enquiries at the docks close to the Fruit and Vegetable Market in Male’.
-There are a few safari boats which create a similar experience, without the rough edges, but expect to pay at least US$2,000 compared to US$36 (MRF300) per round trip; less than 12 US dollars a day.
+As an expatriate living in the Maldives– I simply made a few inquiries at the docks close to the Fruit and Vegetable Market in Male’.
+There are a few safari boats that create a similar experience, without the rough edges, but expect to pay at least US$2,000 compared to US$36 (MRF300) per round trip; less than 12 US dollars a day.

 New horizons, faraway shores

-Best Line Cargo boat.
-The first day involved continuous sailing through Vaavu, Meemu and Laamu atolls.
+The first day involved continuous sailing through Vaavu, Meemu, and Laamu atolls.
 Positioning myself at the helm of the ship, I whiled away a few hours reading Robert Louis Stevenson.
 Each time I glanced up, emerald islands, fringed with white sand and glorious turquoise lagoons, gleamed in the sunshine, reminding me I was living my own “Treasure Island” adventure.

 Each island had its unique shape and character.
 I wondered about the people who lived there and imagined myself as a castaway on these islands.

 The blazing sun moved across the sky as we entered the government’s newest ‘tourism zone’ – Laamu.
-From a distance the unspoilt beauty of the uninhabited islands was not lost upon me.
-As transportation networks open up to cater for mid-market tourism, many guest houses are planned and at the time of my journey, the luxurious Six Senses Laamu resort had just opened, offering beds at US$600 a night.
+From a distance, the unspoiled beauty of the uninhabited islands was not lost upon me.
+As transportation networks open up to cater to mid-market tourism, many guest houses are planned, and at the time of my journey, the luxurious Six Senses Laamu resort had just opened, offering beds at US$600 a night.

 In contrast, mid-market options will see options start as low as US$50 a night.
 The region is now served by several airports and ferry networks, making it an ideal backpacker destination.
 We sailed for hours without a single island in sight.